celestiaorg/docs/nodes/docker-images.md

 ---
 sidebar_label: Docker images
-description: Comprehensive guide for setting up Celestia-App and Celestia-Node using Docker.
+description: Comprehensive guide for setting up celestia-app and celestia-node using Docker.
 ---

-# Celestia-App and Celestia-Node Setting Up with Docker 🐳
+# Celestia-app and celestia-node setup with Docker 🐳

 ## Table of Contents